Fimeg/NetworkChronicles/content/narrative/quests/discover_services.md

-# Discover Network Services
+### Current Objective: Discover Network Services

-Now that you've mapped the basic network infrastructure, it's time to identify the services running on this network.
-The Architect must have set up various services for specific purposes, and understanding what's running could provide critical clues.
+**Briefing:** Having investigated the initial suspicious traffic, it's time to get a clearer picture of what's actually running on this network.
+The Architect likely had various services deployed, some standard, some perhaps custom or hidden.
+Mapping these services is crucial for understanding the infrastructure and potential vulnerabilities.

-## Objectives:
+**Tasks:**
-- Scan the network to discover running services
+- Use network scanning tools to identify listening ports and services on the local machine.
+- If you identify other hosts on the network (e.g., via `ip neigh` or previous discoveries), attempt to scan them as well.
-- Document what you find in your journal
+- Document the discovered services, their ports, and potential purposes in your journal or documentation files.
-- Look for unusual or unexpected services

-## Approach:
-1. Use the `nc-discover-services` command to run an automated service discovery
+- Pay attention to any services running on non-standard ports.

+**Hints:**
+- The command `nc-discover-services.sh` is designed for this task.
+Run it without arguments to scan the local machine.
+- You can also try scanning specific IP addresses you've discovered using `nc-discover-services.sh [target_ip]`.
-2. Alternatively, use common network tools like `ss -tuln`, `netstat -tuln`, or `lsof -i` to find services
+- Tools like `ss -tuln`, `netstat -tuln`, or `nmap` (if installed) can provide service information.
-3. Examine the discovered services for anything suspicious or noteworthy

-## Hints:
-- Services run on specific ports (e.g., HTTP on 80, SSH on 22)
-- Standard services are expected, but custom services on unusual ports could be significant
-- The Architect might have left messages or clues in service configurations

-Remember: Document everything you find.
-What seems unimportant now might be the key to solving the mystery later.
+- The discovery `services_scan_complete` will be logged once you successfully run the discovery script.

+**Objective:** Create a comprehensive inventory of active network services to understand the system's functionality and potential attack surface.